Cosmological constant in a quantum fluid model

 \subsection{Vacuum energy from finite temperature}

-The external pressure ($P_{E}$) in a thermodynamical system vanishes if there is not external force.
-If this system is in equilibrium then the internal pressure ($P_{I}$) vanishes too.
-It is possible to think in a universe for which the pressure caused by quasiparticles (which play the role of matter) $P_M=0$ is compensated by the negative vacuum pressure $P_{\Lambda}$, in such way that the internal pressure of the universe is $P_{I}=P_{\Lambda}+P_M=0$.
-For the universe in equilibrium and assuming absence of external environment, the external pressure satisfies $P_{E}=P_{I}=0$ \cite{ca4,ca5,ca6,ca9}.
-Considering that the universe is composed of species $i$ of matter and bearing in mind that the equation of state for a specie $i$ is $P_i= \omega_i \rho_i$, we obtain
+The external pressure $P_{E}$ in a thermodynamical system vanishes if there is no external force.
+If this system is in equilibrium then the internal pressure $P_{I}$ vanishes too.
+It is possible to think in an universe where pressure $P_M$, which is originated by quasiparticles (playing the role of matter), is compensated by a negative vacuum pressure $P_{\Lambda}$, in such a way that the internal pressure of the universe is $P_{I}=P_{\Lambda}+P_M=0$.
+For an universe in equilibrium and assuming the absence of the external environment, the external pressure satisfies \cite{ca4}-\cite{ca9} $P_{E}=P_{I}=0$.
+Considering that the universe is composed by several species of matter $i$ and the equation of state for a specie $i$ is $P_i= \omega_i \rho_i$, we obtain